 *To print a certificate to present to your recipient along with their gift membership, click here.

 Join/Renew KEEPER CIRCLE!
-Explore the Keeper Circle, a unique opportunity to support your Zoo with a charitable gift and enjoy exclusive benefits!
-Maintain all the benefits of a Gold level membership plus special programming throughout the year before and after Zoo hours for adults, families, children or grandchildren.
+Maintain all the benefits of a Platinum level membership plus special events throughout the year before or after Zoo hours for adults, families, children or grandchildren.
 You can join the Keeper Circle with a gift between $500-$999.

 In honor of our founder, the Andrew Erkenbrecher Society was created to recognize our dedicated and visionary donors who give $1,000 or more annually to support the mission of the Cincinnati Zoo & Botanical Garden.
-This distinguished membership includes a Family Gold Membership and exclusive benefits.
+This distinguished Donor Club includes a Family Platinum Membership and exclusive benefits.
 We invite you to join the Andrew Erkenbrecher Society by making a donation today!